 Disclaimer Can’t Shield Facebook From False Data Claims

-SAN FRANCISCO (CN) — A disclaimer in Facebook’s terms of service can’t shield it from a class action accusing it of using false metrics to inflate the value of its video advertising service, a federal judge ruled Friday.
+SAN FRANCISCO (CN) — A disclaimer in Facebook’s terms of service cannot shield it from a class action accusing it of using false metrics to inflate the value of its video advertising service, a federal judge ruled Friday.

 “Facebook’s disclaimer is too vague to warn a reasonable consumer that Facebook may provide advertising metrics without properly vetting or auditing them for approximately two years,” U.S. District Judge Thelton Henderson wrote in denying in part and granting in part Facebook’s motion to dismiss.